primer/brand/.changeset/curly-parents-develop.md

 '@primer/react-brand': minor
 ---

-Add `Card.Icon` to the `Card` component to allows using `Octicons` along with `Card.Label` and `Card.Heading`.
+Add `Card.Icon` to the `Card` component to allow using `Octicons` along with `Card.Label` and `Card.Heading`.
 The `Card.Icon` component is optional and has a `hasBackground` prop to add a background color to the icon and a `color` prop to customize the color of the icon.

 ```jsx
 <Card href="https://github.com">